 Do I need an ISBN?
 The international standard book number is most important when books will be sold through a book distributor or through major booksellers.
 We provide ISBN numbers to each book as part of our publishing services.

 Do I need to register my copyright?
+International treaty protects the author’s work as soon as it is created in a fixed form (in the case of a book, as soon as it is written).
 There is no need to register a copyright before publication.
-International treaty protects the author’s work as soon as it is created in a fixed form (in the case of a book, as soon as it is written).
-After publication, you may register your copyright with the Library of Congress if you wish.
-There is no requirement to register your copyright in order to protect your rights to the work under international law.
+After publication, you may formally register your copyright with the Library of Congress if you wish, though there is no requirement to register your copyright in order to protect your rights to the work under international law.

 Do I need to promote my book?
 No. But niche-market books do best when the author spreads the word that the book is available.
 We find that the most effective sales tool is word of mouth, and the most likely readers are those who have a connection with the author.
 You can spread the news in many low-cost ways, such as: